emii/sndbxbe/contents/Compensation-for-shift.md

 Title: Compensation for transversal chromatic aberration
 Summary: Analysis and correction for the spectral
 Abstract: The wavelength-dependency of the refraction indices in optical systems involves chromatic aberrations: one object point is not projected on exactly one image point on the sensor plane, but dispersed depending on its wavelengths in a rainbow-like manner due to the wavelength-dependency.
 When precise estimation of the three-dimensional position of a point is necessary &mdash;as in HD DNA&ndash;FISH experiments&mdash; the distortions have to be compensated.
 Here, I describe the measurement of these distortions, as well as their compensation and further evaluation.
+Category: projects
-Tags: matlab, research, microscopy, image processing, dna-fish
+Tags: biology, research, hd dna-fish, fitting, MATLAB, image processing, microscopy
-Category: research
+Date: 2013-03-20

 ## Fluorescent beads position detection and enhancement